yurifari/django-3t/README.rst

 - Ensure a specific ``template``, ``node`` or ``block`` is rendered
 - Ensure a specific ``template``, ``node`` or ``block`` is rendered a specific amount of times
 - Ensure a specific ``template`` is rendered with a specific context subset
+- Ensure a specific ``template`` is rendered extending a specific template
 - Ensure a specific ``node`` is rendered with specific arguments
 - Ensure a specific ``template``, ``node`` or ``block`` results in a specific content or includes it